Soimn/Otus/design.md

      importing a directory will search the diretory for a file with the same name as the directory.

   P: How should procedure overloading work?<br>
-  ?: Overloading should be implicit, since the programmer "headspace complexity" over explicit overloading is negligible and
+  #: Overloading should be implicit, since the programmer "headspace complexity" over explicit overloading is negligible and
-     should be more familiar to programmers coming from other language
+     should be more familiar to programmers coming from other language<br>
+  I: implicit overloading may lead to a lot of pipeline stalling, since references to overloads which are
+	 not a "perfect" (perfect meaning no implicit casts) may need reevaluation later in compilation, which prevents every procedure with one or more non-perfect reference from leaving type checking, leading to a lot of potential stalls<br>
+  S: explicit overloads seem to be a must

   P: In what order should global variables and constants be initialized?<br>
   ?: Globals and constants are initialized after their dependencies, respecting source order when possible,